SQL Injection

 #Make an iterative process to find the column name

-• Find objective value
+• Find the objective value

 $url/query?$column=$changedvalue' FROM $table_found WHERE %column_found LIKE 'a%';